XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Daily gifts, failed captures, PA store.

-### What are Petri Dishes for?

-> Raising Coalition units' rarity.

-### After a banner ends, would the extra impulses and aid commissions expire?

-> They're basically the equivalent of gacha currency, so it wouldn't make sense for them to expire.

 ### My RL is bigger than she was before.
 Wuh huppun?

 > Dummy links maybe?